-SPILLS OF HAZARDOUS MATERIALS
+SPILLS OF HAZARDOUS MATERIALS:

-Spills of hazardous materials, fuels, and petroleum oil lubricants (POLs) of anv-quantity on land and water must be reported immediately to the Base Fire & Emergency Services Division by telephoning 911 first and Range Control/Blackburn at 451-3064.
-The unit responsible will receive instructions on actions to take (You Dig It).
-If contacted by 911 Dispatch Respresentative, Base EMD RCRS Section will assist as necessary in clean up, management of the recovered product, and handling of contaminated soil.
-Oil soaked dirt must be dug up and placed in plastic over packs transported to the Base Hazardous Material Consolidation Site (Bldg S-962).
-Call 451-1482 to coordinate drop off of contaminated soil.
-Contract spill response must be arranged for spills occurring on or having the potential to reach the Atlantic Ocean, the Atlantic Intracoastal Waterway, New River, salt marshes, or any stream or watercourse whether the area is wet or not.
+Spills of hazardous materials, fuels, and petroleum oil lubricants (POLs) of any quantity on land and water must be reported immediately to the Base Fire & Emergency Services Division by telephoning 911 first and Range Control/Blackburn at 451-3064.
+The unit responsible will receive instructions on actions to take You Spill it, You Dig It.
+EMD RCRS Section will assist as necessary in clean up, management of the recovered product, and handling of contaminated soil.
+Oil-soaked dirt must be dug up and placed in plastic overpacks transported to the Base Hazardous Material Consolidation Site (Bldg.
+S-962).
+Call 451-1482 to coordinate the drop off of contaminated soil.
+Contract spill response must be arranged for spills occurring on or having the potential to reach the Atlantic Ocean, the Atlantic Intracoastal Waterway, New River, salt marshes, streams, or watercourses whether the area is wet or not.